SolidLabResearch/Challenges/reports/drag-drop-form-builder-to-build-basic-rdf-form-definition.md

 These three components can work together, for example, so that

-1. a form builder can create a Doodle form,
+1. a form builder creates a Doodle form,
-2. a form render can make the HTML version to input the data, and
+2. a form renderer makes a HTML version to input the data, and
-3. a form viewer can render a nice read-only view.
+3. a form viewer generates a nice read-only view.

+See also the report ["Form renderer that to view RDF form and store filled-in data in pod"](./form-renderer-to-view-form-store-data.md).

 ## Approved solution
 We developed a [Web app](https://github.com/smessie/FormGenerator)